-Through twists of life, *Arosa became my horse when she was eight-years-old.
+Through twists of life, *Arosa became my horse when she was eight years old.
 By then she had already raised several foals for her previous owner.

 My toddler daughter, Alisha, was the first person to sit on *Arosa’s back.
-When *Arosa was eleven-years old, I trained her for riding.
+When *Arosa was eleven years old, I trained her for riding.
 Even though she was well past the age most horses are started under saddle, her wonderful personality made her the easiest horse I’ve ever trained.

 Shortly after *Arosa’s first competition, the woman who owned the barn where *Arosa lived was nearly killed in a sexual assault.
 Even though I hated putting *Arosa’s care in the hands of strangers, I needed a new place to spend my free time.
 One of my criteria was my horse would only be turned for exercise into a safe wooden paddock.
 I moved *Arosa, and my children’s pony, to what seemed to be the safest barn in town.

 I was wrong.
 A few months into boarding, my horse got out of the exercise paddock.
-Little did I know the barn owner had leased adjacent pasture for other horses. *Arosa ran into the new field.
-Meanwhile an inept stable hand pulled a tractor and manure spreader across the field’s opening.
-A gap remained so he pulled a barbed wire gate across the rest of the opening.
+Little did I know the barn owner had leased an adjacent pasture for other horses. *Arosa ran into the new field.
+Meanwhile, an inept stable hand pulled a tractor and manure spreader across the field’s opening.
+A gap remained, so he pulled a barbed wire gate across the rest of the opening.
 Panicked, *Arosa tried to exit the opening she’d just gone through and got tangled in the wire, severing tendons in her hind leg.